yukoba/nd4j/tensor.md

 A vector, that column of numbers we feed into neural nets, is simply a subclass of a more general mathematical structure called a *tensor*.
 A tensor is a multidimensional array.

+The word tensor derives from the Latin *tendere*, or "to stretch"; therefore, tensor relates to *that which stretches, the stretcher*.

 You are already familiar with a matrix composed of rows and columns: the rows extend along the y axis and the columns along the x axis.
 Each axis is a dimension.
 Tensors have additional dimensions.

 Tensors also have a so-called [*rank*](http://mathworld.wolfram.com/TensorRank.html): a scalar, or single number, is of rank 0; a vector is rank 1; a matrix is rank 2; and entities of rank 3 and above are all simply called tensors.